 How Long Will It Take To Settle Actos Suits?

 The lawyers at Saiontz & Kirk, P.A. represent individuals throughout the United States who are pursuing an Actos lawsuit for bladder cancer caused by side effects of the popular diabetes drug.
-Although a growing number of complaints have been filed in recent months, the litigation is still in the early stages and there have been no reported Actos settlement agreements reached to date.

 REVIEW WHETHER YOU MAY BE ENTITLED TO A SETTLEMENT FOR ACTOS